-Skyscanner and Google Flights has a great graph that will show you the best times to book a certain flight.
+Skyscanner and Google Flights have a great graph that will show you the best times to book a certain flight.

 The other way to do it is to decide on your dates, and then let the algorithm decide the best destination for you based on your budget with Google’s Explore function.

 Alternatively, you could try Rove that’ll find the perfect destination for you based on your month of travel and find the best weather and experience.

 7. Book when the price is right

 If you know when you’ll be flying, and the price currently looks good, especially when you compare it to the average prices on Farecompare.com as I’ve highlighted above, book it!
 Airline price changes are a game that trust me, you do not want to play.
 If you think a price will drop, bear in mind that there is an equal possibility that it will rise too.
 So if it is within your price range, book it and forget it!

 When is the best time to book flight tickets?

 Some may speculate that Tuesdays are the best time to book airline tickets, but I haven’t found this to very accurate.
 I do tend to steer away from booking on weekends though, as airlines assume most people book their flights when they’ve got some extra time on their hands on the weekends.

 When is the best time to fly?